 If you have pets, service animals or livestock, it's important to include them in your emergency planning.
 As you begin to think about disaster preparedness for your animals, keep in mind what's best for you is usually what's best for your animals.
 If you evacuate your home, DO NOT leave animals behind.
-However, most shelters will only allow service animals to accompany you.
-Other pets will be housed separately in a pet shelter which is usually established in close proximity to your shelter.
+However, because many public shelters will not allow any pets inside except for service animals, you should plan ahead for different shelter options that will work for both you and your pets.
+Below are some guidelines to help you prepare to meet the needs of your pets, service animals and livestock during an emergency.

-For pets and service animals, include the following items in your emergency supply kit:

-- Enough pet food and bottled water for at least three days (one to two weeks if possible) - Medicines - Veterinary records for each of your pets (including a note that allows rescuers to give your pet medical treatment if needed) - Registration and/or adoption papers
+- For pets and service animals, include the following items in your emergency supply kit: - Enough pet food and bottled water for at least three days (one to two weeks if possible) - Medicines - Veterinary records for each of your pets (including a note that allows rescuers to give your pet medical treatment if needed) - Registration and/or adoption papers

 - Emergency contacts

 - Cat litter/pan or bags

 - Manual (non-electric) can opener

-- Food dishes and water bowls;
+- Food dishes and water bowls

 - Spoon

-- · Pet first aid kit
+- Pet first aid kit

 - Cloth or thermal blanket

 - Collar and leash with tags

 - Treats and favorite toy(s)

-- Talk to your veterinarian about evacuation and emergency care for your animals. - Develop a buddy system with trusted neighbors, friends and relatives to make sure that someone is able to care for or move your pets if you are unable to do so. - For public health reasons, many emergency shelters do not allow pets, only service animals.
-Pets are normally housed separately in shelters run by local animal support groups. - Know ahead of time which hotels will accept pets. - Have a portable crate, collar and leash ready for your pets. - · Keep all vaccinations (shots) up to date. - Make sure you have more than one way to identify your pets (like having a dog license and microchip).
+- Talk to your veterinarian about evacuation and emergency care for your animals. - Develop a buddy system with trusted neighbors, friends and relatives to make sure that someone is able to care for or move your pets if you are unable to do so. - For public health reasons, many emergency shelters cannot take pets.
+As you prepare your emergency plan, make sure you find an emergency animal shelter in your area (kennels, nearby farms, state and local fairgrounds, Pennsylvania State Animal Response Team, etc.). - Know ahead of time which hotels will accept pets. - Have a portable crate, collar and leash ready for your pets. - Keep all vaccinations (shots) up to date. - Make sure you have more than one way to identify your pets (like having a dog license and microchip).
 Identification tags should be up-to-date and securely fastened to your pet's collar.
 If possible, also attach the address and/or phone number of your evacuation site.
 You may also want to have your veterinarian give your pets microchips and/or tattoos as a more permanent way to identify them. - Have a copy of medical records and a list of necessary medicines on hand.
 Make different lists for each of your pets. - If you must leave animals behind, place a sign high on your house (like a window or door) that will be easy for rescuers to see.
 Make sure the sign includes the type and number of animals which remain.
 Leave plenty of food and water with feeding instructions for rescuers.
 Keep the animals in the safest part of your home for the type of emergency you are experiencing.
 For example, if flooding is likely do not keep your animals in the basement.